 Calculating Tile Requirements:

 To calculate the tile quantities it is first necessary to design the layout of the room and complete the floor plans and elevations.
-One dimension are completed multiply width with room length to get the total area to cover.
+One dimension is completed multiply width with room length to get the total area to cover.
 Same way calculate the wall area.
-If room is uneven divide the room into smaller sections.
-Calculate area of each section and sum up all the areas to calculate the total floor area.
+If the room is uneven divide the room into smaller sections.
+Calculate the area of each section and sum up all the areas to calculate the total floor area.

 Mosaic: Mosaic tiles are distinguished from other kinds of tiles by their size, generally does not exceed 62mm x 62mm.
 Generally used as borders or features.

-Tile Trims: Trims are used to finish tiled surface and to prevent moisture to penetrate interior walls and construction.
+Tile Trims: Trims are used to finish a tiled surface and to prevent moisture to penetrate interior walls and construction.